udaygirish/udaygirish.github.io/pages/about.md

 Hi I am **{{ site.author.name }}** :wave:,<br>

-I work as Machine Learning Engineer at Quantiphi Bangalore.
+I work as a Machine Learning Engineer at Quantiphi Bangalore.
 Most of my work is related to Computer Vision , NLP and Robotics. <br>

-Want to know more download resume by pressing download button at the bottom of the site :).
+Want to know more then download resume by pressing download button at the bottom of the site :smiley:

 <div class="row">